Student's dad arrested on sex trafficking charges after magazine's revelations - KTVZ

 “In April 2019, New York Magazine published a range of accusations about this former parent.
 At that time, the College undertook an internal investigation regarding the specific activities alleged in the article to have occurred on our campus in 2011; the investigation did not substantiate those specific claims.”

-The indictment did not detail which, if any, of the alleged criminal activity occurred on campus.
+The indictment did not detail which, if any, of the alleged criminal activity occurred on campus, claiming only that the activity began in 2011.

+Sarah Lawrence President Cristle Collins Judd said Wednesday the criminal activity alleged in the indictment “are not alleged to have taken place” on the campus.

+But unlike The Cut, which reported that Ray continued to live on campus during the spring of 2011, neither the university nor the indictment specifies whether Lawrence Ray remained on campus for any part of 2011.

 Pasquale said the college has not been contacted by the Southern District of New York but will cooperate in the investigation.